ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 Our implementation of the sampling algorithm used in this manuscript is available on GitHub in a standalone R package (github.com/ashiklom/mvtraits).
 This package is designed to handle any data (as long as it is in matrix form), and includes a literate programming vignette demonstrating its application to R's built in "Iris" dataset.
-This is stated in the "Methods" section of the manuscript on line XXX.
-(TODO)

 In addition, all of the materials (including code) required to reproduce the analysis for this manuscript is available through the Open Science Framework (https://osf.io/w8y73).
-This is stated in the manuscript "Methods" section on line XXX.
-(TODO)
+This is stated in the "Methods" section of the manuscript (lines 312-317).

 > 4) L283 Does TRY archive the data set requested for this project?
 How would a user request from TRY and get the same data that you used?

-We have confirmed with TRY administrator Jens Kattge that TRY data requests are archived, and we have expanded this text in the methods accordingly.
+We have confirmed with TRY administrator Jens Kattge that TRY data requests are archived, and we have expanded this text in the methods accordingly (lines 312-317).
 In addition, we have indicated that the data can be provided directly from the lead author (Alexey Shiklomanov) on reasonable request.
 Unfortunately, because a sizable fraction of the data used are listed as "restricted" in TRY, re-publishing them in an open repository would be a violation of TRY's data use policy.

 > 5) Fig. 4.
 How did you assign the length of the lines for these correlations.
 It seems that the global lines should span the full data, but they are contained within the broader cluster of lines for the various PFTs.

-The lengths of these lines are determined by the eigenvalues of the estimated covariance matrix subset to the traits of interest (line XXX TODO).
+The lengths of these lines are determined by the eigenvalues of the estimated variance-covariance matrix subset to the traits of interest (line 286-299).
 The reason the global lines do not cover the full extent of the data is that the black and colored lines represent two different models:
 The black lines are a multivariate model fit to all of the data at once, while the colored lines are the results of the hierarchical fit.